telegr-am/howto/index.md

 * `trim_on_append` -- if the uri is appended to the redirect/proxy, should it be trimmed: `uri.substring(from.length())`
 * `result_code` -- the http result code returned with the redirect.

 `proxy_pass` -- works like `redirects` except it passes the request to another server.
 Useful for hosting a serverless app.
+Note the two additional fields:

+* `append_index` -- if set to `true`, then in the URL ends with a `/`, `index.html` is appended to the URL.
+This makes proxying sites stored in DigitalOcean Spaces or AWS S3 Buckets friendlier.
+* `cache_proxy` -- For `GET` and `HEAD` requests, cache the proxied response for up to 30 minutes.

 `uri_auth` -- for any URI that has `from` as its prefix, HTTP basic auth is required for the page.